Flight Cancellation Compensation in USA & EU

 From outside the EU to outside the EU❌ Not Covered❌ Not Covered

-If your flight was delayed, canceled or overbooked within the last 3 years, you could be eligible for up to $650 in compensation.
+If your flight was canceled within the last 3 years, you could be eligible for up to $650 in compensation.

 All airlines